mjmenger/learning-week/labs/terraform/provision_bigip/deploy_aws.md

 | vpc_id | ID for the VPC created in this demo |

 You can now use this information to onboard and configure the BIG-IP.

-## Examine What Was Created
-For this lab we leveraged the [BIG-IP Terraform Provisioner for AWS](https://github.com/f5devcentral/terraform-aws-bigip-module) to:
-- Create an [AWS Secrets Manager](https://us-west-2.console.aws.amazon.com/secretsmanager/home?region=us-west-2#/listSecrets) secret to store a randomly generated password for the BIG-IP
-- deploy a 3-nic BIG-IP
-- Declarative Onboarding declaration to onboard the new BIG-IP

 ## Test the deployment
 To test our deployment we will leverage the [InSpec](inspec.io) tool by [Chef](https://www.chef.io/).